turingschool/front-end-curriculum/lessons/promises.md

 forProjectsToBeRetrieved();
 ```

 In this example, we call a function: `getProjectsForStudents`.
-Though this might look like a typical function, it actually returns a [Promise object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), which does two important things:
+Though this might look like a typical function, it actually returns a Promise object, which does two very important things:

 1. It makes the function asynchronous, allowing it to run in the background and giving the rest of our code a chance to continue execution.
 2. It gives us access to two methods: `.then()` and `.catch()`.